 About the Airport

-On a daily basis, St. John’s International Airport has approximately 88 arriving and departing flights to and from 14 destinations in Canada, the US and Europe (some on a seasonal basis), with connections to anywhere in the world.
-The Airport is served by six major airlines: Air Canada, WestJet, Porter Airlines, Provincial Airlines, National Airlines, and Air Saint Pierre.
-In addition, Sunwing and Air Transat provide seasonal service to destinations within Canada and to the Caribbean.
+On a daily basis, St. John’s International Airport has approximately 80 arriving and departing flights to and from 21 destinations in Canada, the US and Europe, with connections to anywhere in the world.
+The Airport is served by five major airlines: Air Canada, WestJet, Porter Airlines, PAL Airlines, and Air Saint Pierre.
+In addition, Sunwing provides seasonal service to destinations within Canada and to the Caribbean.

 Growth at the Airport has been significant; passenger traffic has more than doubled since the Airport was privatized in 1998 and it is now one of the busiest airports in Canada.

 St. John’s International Airport is located in the capital city of St. John’s, Newfoundland and Labrador.
 The Airport is considered a “downtown” airport as it is situated just minutes from the downtown core, but has no noise restrictions.
 The Airport is the second largest in Atlantic Canada based on the number of passengers and is the most easterly in North America.

 Latitude: 47° – 34’ North

 Longitude: 52° – 41’ West